arcana-network/docs.arcana/docs/concepts/mfa.md

 ### Recovery Pin

 The final step in the MFA setup requires the user to provide an alphanumeric PIN of at least 6 digits.
 This pin is used to encrypt and store one of the multiple factors used by MFA to verify the user's identity.
-This is the backup component that is encrypted and stored in the Arcana ecosystem and utilized in case the user changes the device or the local encrypted component is lost/erased from the browser's cache.
+This is the backup component that is encrypted and stored on the Arcana Network and utilized in case the user changes the device or the local encrypted component is lost/erased from the browser's cache.

 ## MFA Configuration Options